icidasset/ongaku_ryoho_server/README.md

 # Ongaku Ryoho Server

-A little Sinatra web server (with Thin) wrapped in a gem specifically for the Ongaku Ryoho client.
+A little Sinatra web server (with Puma) wrapped in a gem specifically for the Ongaku Ryoho client.

 ## How to use